uharston/video-challenge/README.md

 I have done projects with little guardrails before so I really appreciated the well organized project in light of it being in plain Javascript.
 It speaks well of good design thinking.
 I strived to follow the same design pattern by making the code self documenting.

 I was very interesting getting to work with the Wistia Javascript Player API for the first time.
-I had to read a bit the understand the intended functionality of the Player API as well as the Embed Links.
+I had to read a bit to understand the intended functionality of the Player API as well as the Embed Links.
 In the end, the '_all' matcher proved to be a very useful way to create a predicatable video experience.

 It is quite simple to plug in a backend of any language to start collecting basic metrics on media items.
 I would like to have the opportunity in the future to have a more fullsome developer experience of what the Wistia API is capable of in regards creating vorality for company brands.